Azure/Industrial-IoT/docs/security/cosmosdb-jupyter-notebook-2021-08-12.md

 - As the next step the Industrial-IoT Platform needs to be restarted.
 Depending on the deployment method this can be achieve by:

     - Full deployment via deploy.sh:
-        - Goto "App service" resource of the resource group into which the Industrial-IoT Platform has been deployed.
+        - Goto "App service" resource of the Industrial-IoT Platform
-        - "Restart" the app.
+        - "Restart" the app

     - Deployment in an Azure Kubernetes Service (AKS) cluster via helm chart differentiats between two different restart mechanisms depending on the value of "loadConfFromKeyVault" in values.yaml
         - If "loadConfFromKeyVault" was set to "true", then pods running the following microservices needs to be restarted: